Clavvv/Congress-Data-Project/README.md

 ## Features

 - Extracts congressional member information and voting data from a public API.
 - Transforms and cleans the data to ensure consistency and accuracy.
+Transformations utilize a mixture of Python and SQL.
 - Loads the processed data into a Postgres database for easy querying and analysis.
+Inserts and table creation scripts handled with a mixture of Python's SQLAlchemy and Psycopg2 modules and SQL scripts.

 ## Requirements